brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

-[17 - 2]{.pnum} [Implementations are discouraged from representing any constructs described by this document that are not explicitly enumerated in the list above (e.g., partial template specializations, attributes, placeholder types, statements).
-Constructs not described by this document can also be represented.]{.note}
+[17 - 2]{.pnum} *Recommended practice*: Implementations should not represent other constructs specified in this document, such as partial template specializations, attributes, placeholder types, statements, or expressions, as values of type `std::meta::info`.

+[17 - 3]{.pnum} [Future revisions of this document can specify semantics for reflections representing any such constructs.]{.note}

 :::
 :::